 Amelia was convinced a more scientific approach was needed to preserve Egypt’s treasurers.
 She studied Egyptology and formed lasting friendships with the likes of Gaston Maspero, who would later become director general of excavations and antiquities for the Egyptian government, and one of the greatest Egyptologists, Flinders Petrie.
 Amelia promoted the founding of an Egyptological society, culminating in its first meeting in 1880 at the British Museum.
 Two years’ later, it became the Egypt Exploration Fund, its main purpose to study, conserve and protect ancient sites in Egypt.
 Amelia’s campaigning paid off, and soon they were able to fund the exploration work of Flinders Petrie in Egypt.

-Subsequently, Amelia undertook grueling lecture tours and even gave up her successful novel writing to concentrate on all matters Egyptological.
+Subsequently, Amelia undertook gruelling lecture tours and even gave up her successful novel writing to concentrate on all matters Egyptological.
 Eventually, her work earned her honorary degrees from several American universities and in honour of her work, she received an English civil list pension for “her services to literature and archaeology”.

 In the early 1890s, Amelia’s health began to deteriorate, and in January 1892, Lucy Renshawe, the woman who had travelled with her and shared her home for nearly thirty years, died.
 A few months later, Amelia succumbed to influenza.
 She is buried at St. Mary the Virgin, Henbury, Bristol.

-Amelia left a library and collection of Egyptian antiquities to University College London and a bequest to established the first English Chair in Egyptology.
+Amelia left a library and collection of Egyptian antiquities to University College London and a bequest to establish the first English Chair in Egyptology.
 Fittingly, Flinders Petrie was the first appointed to the Edwards Chair in UCL.

 I cannot deny that the Egypt described by Amelia in her book presented countless possibilities for mischief to a mystery writer.
 Her descriptions of Cairo and the many sites she visited, transported me back to Victorian Egypt like no dry contemporary source could do.
 My heroine, Lucy Lawrence, shared some of Miss Edwards’ qualities of curiosity and determination and so Footprints in the Sand quickly transformed from a vague plot idea to a novel.